 - Muscle cramping

-So what do you do?
+So, what do you do?
 You go looking for more drugs.
 Normally honest people will lie to doctors about pain to get more drugs.
 If their doctor denies them, the addicted person hops from doctor to doctor seeking pain meds.
 When the supply of doctors dries up, the drug seeker goes to the streets.
-At this point, the person has little control over their actions and will do nearly anything to get narcotics – even to the point of injecting heroin they bought from a complete stranger.
+At this point, the person has little control over their actions and will do nearly anything to get narcotics ― even to the point of injecting heroin he or she bought from a stranger.